AdaCore/spark2014/docs/develguide/gnatwhy3.rst

 Input:

-- Source code .mlw (or .why which are deprecated) files
+- Source code .mlw (or .why which are deprecated) files, or other entry formats via the Ptree module (this is used by gnatwhy3)
 - Session file why3session.xml (Why3 usually guess where it is: inside a \
   directory with the same basename as the .mlw).